sl-design-system/components/website/src/categories/components/menu/usage.md

 <section>

 ## When not to Use
-The following guidance describes when not to use the Contextual Menu component.
+The following guidance describes when not to use the Menu component.

 ### Primary Navigation
-Contextual menus should not be used for primary navigation in applications because they are hidden until triggered by a specific action, making them less discoverable for users.
+Menus should not be used for primary navigation in applications because they are hidden until triggered by a specific action, making them less discoverable for users.
 Basic actions should always be visible and accessible to ensure users can efficiently navigate to essential features without additional steps.
-Relying on contextual menus for primary navigation can also create inconsistency in accessing core functions by requiring users to learn multiple ways to perform basic tasks.
+Relying on menus for primary navigation can also create inconsistency in accessing core functions by requiring users to learn multiple ways to perform basic tasks.

 </section>